PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 63 tests.
 No ONNX conversion, inference, dependency change, TensorFlow import, or parallel process was involved.

+Static and counter-bounded WHILE entry points now match every root operator once and retain successful matches as rewrite plans.
+Their copy-on-write emit loops consume those plans rather than rerunning the complete body-subgraph matcher against the cloned graph, eliminating a second body index and guard evaluation for every expanded WHILE.
+Both canonical fixtures match checkpoint `cfa47da` byte for byte at the ModelIR fingerprint level.
+A seven-run synthetic 64-WHILE median improved from 0.010825s to 0.010082s (1.07x).
+Focused control-flow and architecture gates pass 86 tests, including exact one-match-per-root instrumentation.
+No model conversion or inference was run.

 The recurrent-sequence companion is now isolated in the Torch-free `passes/pytorch_recurrent.py` module.
 It is the single owner of legacy unidirectional/bidirectional LSTM input-index contracts, constant/optional